flyblackbird/react-native-analytics/README.md

 # React Native Analytics

+NOTE.
+This package has been modified to include the iOS Segment Facebook App Events integration for Blackbird's use

 Written by Tal Kain <tal@kain.net>, Tony Xiao <tonyx.ca@gmail.com> and other contributors.

 Based on Segment (https://segment.com) Analytics project.